yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 Which of these approaches would be a better one?

-When talking about JS or CSS resources, the answer is obvious.
+When talking about JavaScript or CSS resources, the answer is obvious.
 Since these resources need to be processed in their entirety before they can be executed, sending the full files would mean we can execute each of those files earlier, resulting in faster overall experience.